-Students should meet with a Center for Global Education advisor and obtain the Study Abroad Application materials at the meeting(s).
+Students should meet with a study abroad advisor and obtain the Study Abroad Application materials at the meeting(s).
 The appropriate Wheaton faculty member must review and approve your selected courses for transfer credit.

 Faculty Department Chairs should select whether the course will fulfill major (Ma), minor (Mi), Foreign Language (FL) or a General Education (GE) course credit by selecting the appropriate course code indicated on the application.

-Faculty may request course syllabi which can be obtained through either the through the program or university website or through the study abroad advisor.
+Faculty may request course syllabi which can be obtained through the program or university website.
 If you wish to have a course designated as a Wheaton equivalent, an appropriate Wheaton faculty member must review the corresponding course title and number.

-A database of approved courses from Wheaton study abroad programs is now available on the Center web site.
-This is a list of courses students have taken most recently, but is not an exhaustive list of course offerings.
+A database of approved courses from Wheaton study abroad programs is available.
+This is a list of courses students have taken most recently, but is not a complete list of course offerings at Wheaton program locations.

 The following materials must be submitted by the appropriate Wheaton application deadlines:

-- Wheaton Study Abroad Application (course selection and signatures, an essay, transcripts, 1 or 2 faculty recommendations (depending on program), and general student information) is due on or around October 1st for spring and March 1st for Academic Year & Fall.
+- Wheaton Study Abroad Application (course selection and signatures, an essay, official transcript, 1 or 2 faculty recommendations (depending on program), and general student information) is due on or around October 1st for spring and March 1st for Academic Year & Fall.

-- Program-Specific Application Materials (pick-up in Center for Global Education) are due on or around October 1st for Spring & March 1st for Academic Year & Fall semesters.
+- Program-Specific Application Materials (pick-up in Center for Global Education or online) are due on or around October 1st for Spring & March 1st for Academic Year & Fall semesters.